- Loneliness can affect anyone, but in the elderly it’s far too common.

 The carer will make sure that your loved one doesn’t fall for doorstep con artists and internet scammers, who are known to target the elderly, and will be on hand to deal with any emergencies that arise.

 From helping with the shopping and cooking to lending a hand with the household chores, the live-in companion carer will happily tackle a wide range of jobs to ensure that your relative is kept stimulated, well-nourished and in the best of health.

 How Elder can help with companionship care

-At Elder we are able to offer live-in care services at a variety of levels – companionship care being one of them.
+At Elder we are able to offer home care services at a variety of levels – companionship care being one of them.

 Our personality matching component is a core aspect of our live-in care service – meaning your loved one is matched with a companion based on their individual needs and personality.
 This is an important part of finding a companion for your loved one.